 My company, Digital Journal, issued the following press release this morning:

-Online story meetings were open to the public, taking place throughout July.
-The live-chat discussions invited reporters, citizen journalists, bloggers and average news consumers into the editorial process to help shape the coverage produced by Digital Journal.
+Throughout the month of July, Digital Journal hosted online story meetings that were open to the public.
+The live-chat discussions invited reporters, citizen journalists, bloggers and average news consumers into the editorial process to help shape the coverage being produced by Digital Journal.
 Participants were invited to provide input on the type of content of interest to them.

-During the Global Editorial Meetings, participants interacted with Digital Journal editors to express their thoughts on stories and topics they believe were under-reported in the media; emerging trends and topics that needed more media attention; and geographies and local stories missed by the press.
+Participants interacted with Digital Journal editors and management to express their thoughts on stories and topics they believe were under-reported; emerging trends and topics that needed more media attention; and geographies and local stories that were being missed by the press.
 Readers chatted live and responded to polls and questions, and that feedback was used to assign stories to thousands of contributors via Digital Journal’s content assignment technology.

 Full transcripts from Digital Journal’s Global Editorial Meetings are available on request.

 Digital Journal is a global digital media network with 32,000 professional and citizen journalists, bloggers, photographers and freelancers in 200 countries around the world.
 Regarded as a pioneer and leader in crowd-sourcing and user-generated content, Digital Journal is headquartered in Toronto, Canada.
 Digital Journal also consults news organizations on how to empower their audience to acquire content, drive revenue and increase engagement from digital media properties.
 For more information, visit digitaljournal.com.